yowainwright/yowainwright.github.io/src/pages/2017-09-05-digging-into-sinon.md

 ## Conclusion

-This post has described how to use Sinon's Fake Server to fully test an interface for an xhr request.
-XHR Reqests can be mocked by Sinon easily with a general understanding of Sinon.
+This post has described how to use Sinon's Fake Server to fully test an interface for an XHR request.
+XHR Requests can be mocked by Sinon easily with a general understanding of Sinon.
 After setting up a Mock that works for a product, similar tests can be copied and reused elsewhere.
 This is why Sinon's Fake Server is a powerful tool.

 Please use Sinon and [Sinon's Fake Server](http://sinonjs.org/releases/v2.1.0/fake-xhr-and-server/).
 Let [me](/issue) know if this post can be improved or if it helped.